-For more than 20 years the Jordan Institute for Families has focused on strengthening families, communities and the workforce who serves them.
-Thousands of people in every county across North Carolina have benefited from the Institute’s consultation, training, technical assistance, programs, and capacity to build partnerships and coalitions.
-Whether shining a light on human trafficking, health inequity, poverty, incarceration, and infant mortality or advancing mental wellness, child welfare, and healthy aging, the Jordan Institute focuses on strengthening families across generations.
+For more than two decades the Jordan Institute for Families has focused on strengthening families, communities and the workforce who serves them.
+Many people across North Carolina and beyond have benefited from the Institute’s consultation, training, technical assistance, programs, and capacity to build partnerships and coalitions.
+Whether shining a light on health inequity, poverty, incarceration, and maternal mortality or advancing mental wellness, child and family well being, and policy solutions, the Jordan Institute focuses on strengthening families across generations.

 To accomplish this mission, the Jordan Institute is charged with the following goals: